MatTheTab/Credit-Score-Project/README.md

 ### General Important Infromation when Working on this Dataset:

-The classification lebel is the Credit_Score column present as the last column for train.csv dataset, test.csv does not contain this column and as such it is impossible to evaluet the model using test.csv
+The classification lebel is the Credit_Score column present as the last column for train.csv dataset, test.csv does not contain this column and as such it is impossible to evaluate the model using test.csv

 ### Explanation of columns in the dataset:

-<b> ID </b> - Identificator for every transaction, primary key in relation database terms. <br> <br>
+<b> ID </b> - Identificator for every transaction, primary key in relational database terms. <br> <br>
 <b> Customer_ID </b> - Identificator unique for each customer, not primary key, since customers can repeat in the database. <br> <br>
 <b> Month </b> - According to the original kaggle dataset description:"Represents the month of the year", presumably the date when the request was made.
 Different values are possible for the same Customer_iD. <br> <br>
 <b> Name </b> - Name of the person. <br> <br>